Spanish property is one of the subjects I get most questions about.

 So here are my top tips about moving to Spain.
 I hope some of these pointers help you to find the right property for you.

-Since moving to Spain in 1998 bought a property in Barcelona, then sold it 8 years later.
-Soon after that I purchased an apartment in Granada, Spain.
+Since moving to Spain in 1998 I purchased a property in Barcelona city, then sold it 8 years later.
+A few months after that I purchased an apartment in Granada, in the Andalusia region.
 I am speaking from personal experience here.

 Spanish property Checklist

 Life will be far easier if you interact on a basic level with the local community.
 Whether it be a school, neighbours or a local business.
 It may take a while but it will be worth it.
 Just a quick ´Hola´ each morning may make a difference!
 Often you wil find that the Spanish locals are looking to speak english.
 Looking to improve or practise their language too.
 You may come across a language exchange buddy very easily.